Zerogiven-OpenWRT-Packages/gpio-fan-rpm/README.md

 # GPIO Fan RPM for OpenWRT

+This is an OpenWRT package for [https://github.com/CSoellinger/gpio-fan-rpm](https://github.com/CSoellinger/gpio-fan-rpm).

-High-precision command-line utility for measuring fan RPM using GPIO edge detection on OpenWRT.
+A high-precision command-line utility for measuring fan RPM using GPIO edge detection on OpenWRT.

 ## Features